Pentagon: Mercy, Comfort hospital ships will be readied for new missions after L.A. and NYC

 “The Mercy’s departure is a welcome sign of progress,” said chief Pentagon spokesman Jonathan Hoffman.

-It was local officials in California, New York and Washington state who asked for the two hospital ships to be sent to their respective locations.
+Local officials in California, New York and Washington state had asked for the two hospital ships to be sent to their respective locations.

 “They were clamoring for what they thought was the need, which was going to be additional bed space,” Mr. Hoffman said.

-But the requirements evolved as the situation on the ground changed.
+But the requirements evolved as the situation changed.
 Parceling out Navy medical staff to local hospitals eventually became the optimum solution.

-“We’ve seen the demand signal shift — from a fully-formed hospital with doctors and nurses to just additional beds and then to just doctors,” Mr. Hoffman said.
+“We’ve seen the demand signal shift — from a fully formed hospital with doctors and nurses to just additional beds and then to just doctors,” Mr. Hoffman said.

-There are no coronavirus-based missions in the immediate future for the two hospital ships but they will be prepared to if called upon, officials said.
+No coronavirus-based missions in the immediate future are planned for the two hospital ships, but they will be prepared to if called upon, officials said.

 “We’re going to look at the lessons we’ve learned from this,” Mr. Hoffman said.
 “We’ll look and see what the next potential wave looks like.”